Kontinuation/sedona/docs/api/sql/Parameter.md

 		* all: Always optimize spatial join queries, even for equi-joins.
 		* none: Disable optimization for spatial joins.
 		* nonequi: Optimize spatial join queries that are not equi-joins.
+* spark.sedona.join.maxSamplesForAdaptiveBroadcastJoinExecutionMode **(Advanced users only!)**
+	* Decide the execution mode of local join after observing specified number of geometries on the stream side when running broadcast index join.
+The more samples observed, the more likely that the optimal execution mode will be selected and it run the rest of the join more efficiently.
+The downside is that observed samples may be processed by a sub-optimal execution mode, observing too many samples will degrade the spatial join performance.
+	* Default: 10
+	* Possible values: any non-negative integer